digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/date-utilities.rst

 Summary
 =======

-You have learnt about the date-related utility functions in the Daml Finance library.
+You have learned about the date-related utility functions in the Daml Finance library.
 Here are some pointers regarding next steps, depending on what you want to do:

 - understand and validate the implementation of existing Daml Finance instruments: the